The Road

 How can an awareness of local history improve our understanding of our community?

-The team comprised of Dr. Hanna, a historian at the University of Bristol; representatives from the Totterdown Centre, a cultural hub; and the Wardrobe Theatre Ensemble.
+The team comprised of Erika Hanna, a historian at the University of Bristol; representatives from the Totterdown Centre, a cultural hub; and the Wardrobe Theatre Ensemble.
 Together, they connected local people with their recent history and explored the contexts and issues that motivated planners then and now.

 The team based its project at the new Totterdown Centre.
 They recruited 12 local volunteer researchers, all of whom focused on creating walking tours from encounters with archival materials.
 The archival work helped the team to curate, devise and recreate debates about the future of the area in the 1960s, culminating in a day of celebration at the Totterdown Centre.
 The volunteer researchers lead walks with locals, sharing all their local history knowledge with their neighbours.
 People were also able to participate in 1960s meeting reconstructions and in a debate about the Temple Quarter and Bath Road developments.